Review of Bistro Maison in McMinnville Oregon

-Bistro Maison opened over seven years ago, and is now a McMinnville institution.
-It sits at the end on NE 3rd street in the picturesque old downtown area next to an even older train station.
+Bistro Maison opened over seven years ago and is now a McMinnville institution.
+It sits at the end of NE 3rd street in the picturesque old downtown area next to an even older train station.
 Parking is easy.
 The restaurant is casual and cozy.
 On a nice day, you’ll have a choice of dining inside or out, especially if you have planned ahead and made reservations, which are often necessary.
-I always opt for outside, as I don’t terribly mind it if an errant pine needle tumbles into my wine glass – consider it a benefit of dining al fresco..
+I always opt for outside, as I don’t terribly mind it if an errant pine needle tumbles into my wine glass – consider it a benefit of dining al fresco.
 The patio is terrific, a little enclave separated from the street, shaded by trees, watched over by a dog named Lily, who sleeps quietly in the corner.
-Despite the plastic chairs, it is a comfortable way to indulge after an afternoon of wine country adventures.
+Despite the plastic chairs, it is a comfortable way to indulge in after an afternoon of wine country adventures.
 That’s not to slight the interior, which is also very pleasant.
 The inside is kind of like visiting your grandmother, with lighting and wallpaper which match the age of the building.
 French artwork dots the walls, and light jazz floats through the air.
 Padded leather chairs surround linen-covered tables.
 On a summer day, cross ventilation allows plenty of warm air to flow through.
-Service is generally top notch, with Chef Jean-Jacques and his wife Deborah both making sure everyone is comfortable.
+Service is generally top-notch, with Chef Jean-Jacques and his wife Deborah both making sure everyone is comfortable.
 Veterans of the restaurant industry, between the two of them they have worked Paris, Rome, and NY City.
 Via email, I asked Deborah what brought them to McMinnville.

 “My husband, Jean-Jacques, wanted to open his own restaurant in NYC.
 Meaning no investors, no partners, no money people.
 After 40 years in the kitchen, he was getting frustrated and tired of running with the bulls of Manhattan.
 Happens to many chefs when they hit their late 40s…